Welcome to the

 Peace Studies at St. Lawrence University

-Some faculty and staff are working on a proposal for a Peace Studies Minor at St. Lawrence University.
-Some peace-related courses have already been offered here, including courses in the First Year Program such as Peace, Power, and Sustainability (Fall) and Peacemakers and Peacemaking (Spring).
-A half-unit Introduction to Peace Studies course was offered by Laura O’Shaughnessy in Spring 2007, and a full-credit version of Introduction to Peace Studies, taught by Kathleen Buckley and me, will be offered in Fall 2007.
+The peace-related courses that have already been offered here have included courses in the First Year Program such as Peace, Power, and Sustainability (Fall) and Peacemakers and Peacemaking (Spring).
+A half-unit Introduction to Peace Studies course was offered by Laura O’Shaughnessy in Spring 2007, and a full-credit version of Introduction to Peace Studies was taught by Kathleen Buckley and me in Fall 2007.
+I am teaching another version of this course right now (Fall 2008).

 Peace Resources on the Web